shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ## Overview

-In this guide you'll learn how to create PHPUnit tests in Shopware 6.
-You can read more about PHP unit testing at the official PHPUnit documentation.
+This guide will cover the creation of PHPUnit tests in Shopware 6.
+Please visit the official PHPUnit documentation for a deep dive into PHP unit testing.
 <!-- markdown-link-check-disable-next-line -->
 {% embed url="https://phpunit.de/documentation.html" caption="" %}

 ## Prerequisites

-In order to create tests for your plugin, you first need a plugin as base.
-Therefore, you can refer to the [Plugin Base Guide](../plugin-base-guide.md).
+In order to create tests for a plugin, you need a plugin as a base.
+Please refer to the [Plugin Base Guide](../plugin-base-guide.md).

-Furthermore, you should have a look at our [Execute database queries/migrations](../plugin-fundamentals/database-migrations.md) guide since this guide will show you how to create a migration test for these example.
+Furthermore, have a look at our [Execute database queries/migrations](../plugin-fundamentals/database-migrations.md) guide since this guide will show you how to create a migration test for these examples.

 ## PHPUnit configuration

-First, to configure PHPUnit, create a file called `phpunit.xml` in the root directory of your plugin.
+First, to configure PHPUnit, create a file called `phpunit.xml` in the root directory of the plugin.
 To get more familiar with the configurable options, refer to the [PHPUnit documentation](https://phpunit.readthedocs.io/en/8.5/configuration.html).
 This example explains configuring PHPUnit to search in the directories `<plugin root>/src/Test` and `<plugin root>/src/Migration/Test` for your tests.

 The file below is automatically generated when using the `bin/console plugin:create` command.